WBN has uncovered a real boxer named Rocky Balboa, who unfortunately didn’t enjoy as good a career as his movie namesake.

 How did the boxer come to the ring bearing that name of all names?

-Whatever the reason, there wasn’t going to be no rematch.
+Whatever the reason, there isn’t going to be a rematch.